Cloaked9000/Frlog/README.md

 - info
 - crit
 - warn

+# Requirements:
+- A C++17 compliant compiler (constexpr if is used)
+- The '-lstdc++fs' link flag added, as std::filesystem is used.

 # Why must I include 'Log::type' at the beginning of my log, and 'Log::end' at the end?